The Eight Thoughts of a Great Person

 [Saundarananda 14.51]

-If, in a world that delights in duality and is at heart distracted by objects, / He roves in seclusion, free of duality, a man of action, his heart softened, / Then he drinks the essence of wisdom as if it were the deathless nectar and his heart is filled. / Separately he sorrows for the clinging, object-needy world. //
+If, in a world that delights in duality and is distracted to the core by objects, / He roves in seclusion, free of duality, a man of action, his heart melted, / Then he drinks the deathless nectar of wisdom and his heart is filled. / Separately he sorrows for the clinging, object-needy world. //

 vasañ śūnyāgāre yadi satatam eko ‘bhiramate